 Description.
 Economics courses provide students with an opportunity to develop critical analytical skills that will improve their performance in other courses and professional pursuits.
 These include understanding graphs and charts; employing statistical analysis; using cost-benefit analysis; evaluating different theoretical perspectives; and developing professional presentations and writing skills.

 Rationale.
 Employers recognize that the study of economics develops the professional skills necessary for success including the analytical skills needed for the complex tasks in today's highly technical work environment.
-A 1995 survey in ACJS Today, ranked economics as one of the top three most desirable majors for law school admissions.
+Data from the Law School Admission Council for 2011-2012, identified economics as second most common major for students accepted to law school.
 Graduate schools recognize that the study of economics develops the analytical and research skills that prepare students for the rigors of advanced education.

 Credits required.
 18

 Minor coordinator.
 Professor Catherine Mulder, Department of Economics (212.484.1309, email@example.com).

 Requirements.
 Students who desire a minor in Economics must complete 18 credits (six courses) subject to the approval of the department chair.

 ACC 250 Introduction to Accounting

 ACC 251 Introduction to Managerial Accounting